TheQuib/dji-obs-stream/README.md

 # DJI-OBS-Stream

 Nginx Server for Windows and Linux with RTMP support.
-Perfect for streaming from a DJI drone other other devices that use the RTMP protocol.
+Perfect for streaming from a DJI drone or other devices that use the RTMP protocol.

 # Setting up: